-Some of the biggest wins we got at Typeform were focusing on adding these internal links to different pieces of content.
-And this actually allowed us to get above SurveyMonkey and Wikipedia for keywords such as "free survey maker."
+Some of the biggest wins at Typeform were focusing on adding these internal links to different pieces of content.
+This actually allowed us to get above SurveyMonkey and Wikipedia for keywords such as "free survey maker."

 I really never thought that we would ever get above SurveyMonkey, but we actually managed to do it.

-So, for example, we were thinking about the topic of customer satisfaction.
+For example, we were thinking about the topic of customer satisfaction.
 You can run customer satisfaction surveys, you can create net promoter score ("NPS") surveys, all in Typeform.
-We decided to create content around it, and focused on NPS because it's specific and people after NPS are serious.
+We decided to create content around it and focused on NPS because it's specific and people after NPS are serious.

-We thought this was a really good bet because there's a difference between a generic survey term and NPS in terms of intent and buying power.
-We launched all of this content, and did our whole content marketing process, including adding those internal links.
+This appeared to be a really good bet because there's a difference between a generic survey term and NPS in terms of intent and buying power.
+We launched all of this content and did our whole content marketing process, including adding those internal links.

-By focusing on what is already working and brainstorming based off that, you're going to have results a lot faster than creating brand new topics.
+By focusing on what is already working and brainstorming based on that, you're going to have results a lot faster than creating brand-new topics.
 That's because you've already created and validated that topic authority to Google.
-Our going from 1,700 visits per month to 34,000 new visits per month was a big win.
+Moving from 1,700 new visits per month to 34,000 new visits per month was a big win.

-Over time those visits started turning into customers.
+Over time those visits turned into customers.
 At Typeform, it takes three months on average from signup to new subscription.
-You need to take into account the lag in terms of seeing actual new MRR generated from the initiative.
-There will be a lag from SEO, and then the lag from signup to subscription.
+You need to take into account the lag in terms of seeing the actual new monthly recurring revenue (MRR) generated from the initiative.
+There will be a lag from SEO, and then a lag from signup to subscription.
 However, we soon started to see the fruits of our labor.

-We started to do more around the survey maker topic, and we started brainstorming around other existing topics with authority.
-We got really big wins.
+We created more around the survey maker topic, and we started brainstorming around other existing topics with authority.
+This led to really big wins.

 But nothing happened.

 We thought we did everything right.
-We did everything by-the-book, but nothing happened.
-We could not move the needle, even though we were creating content close to what was already working, focusing on our topic authority, and doing internal linking.
-Nothing moved the needle.
+We did everything by the book, but we could not move the needle – even though we were creating content close to what was already working, focusing on our topic authority, and doing internal linking.
+Nothing worked.

-Then, we looked at the top 10 in Google for the topic.
+Then, we looked at the top 10 results in Google for the topic.

 We saw different patterns emerging from other people's content that Google was ranking on the first page.
 There was a specific pattern to the content used in other companies' SaaS marketing.
 It started with a definition of the type of question, then it gave a description, and then it gave an example.